sunesimonsen/factory.js/ReadMe.md

 # Factory.js

-A minimal test factory library
+A library for create test-data factories

 ## Usage